colinmorris/csc236/docs/announcements.md

 # Announcements

+## Week 9:
+* March 11: Following an in-class vote, the deadline for assignment 2 has been extended to Sunday March 15th at 3pm.

 ## Week 8
 * March 5: I will be holding extra office hours on Friday March 6 at 2pm in BA4290.
 * March 4: The posted assignment 2 handout has been updated with two minor clarification: